 Best email clients for Linux

-Thunderbird is one of the most popular and oldest open-source email client from Mozilla Foundation.
+Thunderbird is one of the most popular and oldest open-source email clients from Mozilla Foundation.
 You can also find it pre-installed on several Linux distributions.

-The user interface hasn’t changed much over the years but it is a no-nonsense email client with all the essential features that an average user needs.
+The user interface hasn’t changed much over the years but received some revamps with Thunderbird 91 and later versions, but it is a no-nonsense email client with all the essential features.

 - Activity Manager: Recorded interactions between the email provider and Thunderbird.

 - Smart Folder: Combined email folders for multiple accounts.